ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 To learn how to use BLE on Mbed OS, please refer to the [Bluetooth overview](../apis/ble.html).

-###  IP-based mesh (Thread, Wi-SUN and 6LoWPAN-ND)
+###  IP-based mesh (Wi-SUN and 6LoWPAN-ND)

 As a technology designed with large-scale deployment in mind, mesh is optimized for long battery life and low cost.

-**Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** and **6LoWPAN-ND** have a range of up to one kilometer and are therefore better suited for external use.
+**Wi-SUN** and **6LoWPAN-ND** have a range of up to one kilometer and are therefore better suited for external use.
 Throughput of Mesh technologies is up to 200 kbps.

 Mesh networks are self-healing, with no single point of failure.
-They are more suitable for limited spaces because of the expense in infrastructure setup and maintenance.
+They are more suitable for limited spaces because of the expense in infrastructure setup and maintenance. product creation.

-Additionally, Mbed OS Thread stack is certified using pre-defined test sets for stability, reliability, and performance to ensure high quality, production-ready delivery for application and product creation.

 ### 6LoWPAN Mesh networking

 <span class="images">![](../../../images/mesh.png)<span>Tree type mesh</span></span>

 6LoWPAN is a compression method for IPv6 packets.
-Mbed OS supports Wi-SUN, 6LoWPAN-ND and Thread protocols for forming IPv6 based mesh networks.
+Mbed OS supports Wi-SUN and 6LoWPAN-ND protocols for forming IPv6 based mesh networks.
 All protocols use the same 6LoWPAN compression method but different routing protocols to achieve wireless mesh network.

 Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity.

-For descriptions of different mesh networks, please see the [Thread](../reference/thread-tech.html), [Wi-SUN](../reference/wisun-tech.html) and [6LoWPAN-ND Mesh](../reference/mesh-tech.html) sections.
+For descriptions of different mesh networks, please see the [Wi-SUN](../reference/wisun-tech.html) and [6LoWPAN-ND Mesh](../reference/mesh-tech.html) sections.

 ## Non-IP networking